micferr/ADM_HW2/README.md

 The implementation assumes the development environment to be set up using [Poetry](https://python-poetry.org/) and that data is stored in a `data` folder.

+The repo also contains other Python files, containing support code not directly related to the RQs:

+- `constants.py` file contains the constants used in the notebook;
+- `convert_dataset.py` removes some columns from the dataset to try and make it smaller;
+- `utils.py` contains all the support classes and methods called in the notebook.

 #### Data processing

 The research questions are run on the whole dataset (including bonuses).